suchapalaver/gust/README.md

 # `grusterylist`: makes grocery lists, written in Rust
-`grusterylist` uses and can add to local libraries of user-added recipes and grocery items to put together shopping lists
+`grusterylist` uses and adds to a local library of user-added recipes and grocery items to put together and save a shopping list
-## how to ...
+## getting started
-- run `$ cargo run -- --help` for available options
+- `$ cargo run -- --help` for available options
-- `cargo run -- l` allows you to begin a new shopping list or use the most recently saved list.
+- `$ cargo run -- l` allows you to begin a new shopping list or use the most recently saved list.
-`recipes.json`, `groceries.json`, and `list.json` contain libraries of some recipes, groceries, and a saved list that could be emptied out manually to start from scratch.
+- `groceries.json` contains a library of grocery items and recipes, while `list.json` is a saved list that could be emptied out manually to start from scratch.
 ### example shopping list
 ```
 Print out shopping list?